Tech executives head to Capitol Hill for antitrust hearing

 Other congressional panels Tuesday will focus on Facebook’s plans to bring out a cryptocurrency, the Libra, and allegations that Google is biased against conservatives in search results.

-The companies are expected to argue that they face plenty of competition and that consumers have alternate choices for search, social media, online purchasing and wireless devices.

-Witnesses include Google’s Adam Cohen, director of economic policy; Nate Sutton, an associate general counsel at Amazon; Matt Perault, head of global policy development at Facebook and Apple’s Kyle Andeer, a vice president and chief compliance officer.
+Witnesses include Facebook’s Perault; Google’s Adam Cohen, director of economic policy; Nate Sutton, an associate general counsel at Amazon and Apple’s Kyle Andeer, a vice president and chief compliance officer.

 While the tech companies appear to have few friends on Capitol Hill, there has been some pushback from Republicans against a proposal by Senator Elizabeth Warren, who is running for president, that Amazon, Facebook and Google be forced to divest companies that they purchased previously.